A Beginner’s Guide to Zero-Based Budgeting (ZBB)

 Budgeting is crucial to get the most out of your money and to avoid running out of it, yet it’s something many people struggle to stick with.
 One recent study suggests 73 percent of Americans don't regularly follow a budget.
 If you’re one of them, changing your method and trying out zero-based budgeting (ZBB) may just do the trick.

 Sound interesting?
 We’ll explore what ZBB is and how to do it for yourself, along with the benefits and drawbacks.

 What is zero-based budgeting?

-How do you start zero-based budgeting?
+How to start zero-based budgeting

 1. Add up all your monthly take-home income